OnroerendErfgoed/atramhasis/paper/paper.md

 For a typical end-user the thesauri are presented as dropdown lists or specialised widgets that allow navigating the thesaurus from the top concepts along branches to the leafs.
-For most internal operations with the thesaurus, JSON REST services are used because they are convenient for webdevelopers used to designing and developing enterprise IT-systems.
+For most internal operations with the thesaurus, JSON REST services are used because they are convenient for web developers to design and develop enterprise IT-systems.
 For external uses, publishing of linked data is supported.
 Individual concepts and collections can be downloaded as RDF data in Turtle, RDF/XML and JSON/LD format.
 Entire conceptschemes can be downloaded in Turtle or RDF/XML format.
 Finally, an integration with a